CrowCpp/Crow/docs/guides/json.md

 A JSON `wvalue` can be returned directly inside a route handler, this will cause the `content-type` header to automatically be set to `Application/json` and the JSON value will be converted to string and placed in the response body.
 For more information go to [Routes](../routes).<br><br>

 For more info on write values go [here](../../reference/classcrow_1_1json_1_1wvalue.html).

+!!!note

+    Crow's json exceptions can be disabled by using the `#!cpp #define CROW_JSON_NO_ERROR_CHECK` macro.
+This should increase the program speed with the drawback of having unexpected behavious when used incorrectly (e.g. by attempting to parse an invalid json object).